Tokyo 2020: Fukushima to host Olympic events

 The World Baseball Softball Confederation, which helped reach the decision, praised Mori and International Olympic Committee president Thomas Bach, asserting the Olympic showcase could serve as a "vehicle to inspire hope."

-"It is a tremendous honor and a duty we take very seriously to be a part of something so meaningful," said WBSC president Riccardo Fraccari, adding the power of sport could be harnessed to "shape a better world."
+"It is a tremendous honor and a duty we take very seriously to be a part of something so meaningful," WBSC president Riccardo Fraccari said, adding the power of sport could be harnessed to "shape a better world."

 A different form of legacy